 I have never been a big fan of sweeteners.
 I always thought that they were a chemically created version of sugar and that I would rather just go with the natural thing.
-Some of them are, but according to the Mayo Clinic, most of the negativity around artificial sweeteners is based on older research.
+Some of them are, but according to the Mayo Clinic, most of the negativity around artificial sweeteners is due to older research.
 Newer research shows that they are regulated by the FDA and generally a healthy sugar alternative.

-In order to help myself weed through the information, I looked at comparing some of the main different sweeteners by a few key factors to try and determine the best sugar alternatives:
+To help myself weed through the information, I looked at comparing some of the main different sweeteners by a few key factors to try and determine the best sugar alternatives:

 - How many calories?

 - How sweet are they compared to sugar?

 - Hopefully, this means you can add less of the sweetener than the sugar

 - Measured by milligrams per kilogram body weight per day

 |Calories||No Calories||No Calories||No Calories||About 4 Calories/Pack||20 Calories/Tsp||No Calories|